Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 Paper 1 and Paper 2 Pure Mathematics

-Topics include: Proof, Algebra and Functions, Co-ordinate Geometry in the (x,y) Plane, Sequences and Series, Trigonometry, Exponentials and Logarithms, Vectors, Sequences and Series, Binomial Expansion, Differentiation, Integration and Numerical Methods.
+Topics include: Proof, Algebra and Functions, Co-ordinate Geometry in the (x,y) Plane, Sequences and Series, Trigonometry, Exponentials and Logarithms, Vectors, Binomial Expansion, Differentiation, Integration and Numerical Methods.

 Paper 3 Statistics and Mechanics

-Topics include: Data Presentation and Interpretation, Correlation and Regression, Binomial Distribution, Normal Distribution and Statistical Hypothesis Testing, Probability, Kinematics, Forces and Newton's Laws, Moments, Static Rigid Bodies, Projectiles, Application of Forces and Further Kinematics.
+Topics include: Data Presentation and Interpretation, Correlation and Regression, Statistical Distributions, Normal Distribution and Statistical Hypothesis Testing, Probability, Kinematics, Forces and Newton's Laws, Moments, Projectiles, Application of Forces and Further Kinematics.

 A-Level Further Mathematics: